 This page is part of the web mail archives of SRFI 13 from before July 7th, 2015.
-The new archives for SRFI 13 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 13 contain all messages, not just those from before July 7th, 2015.

 From: "Sergei Egorov" <esl@xxxxxxxxxxxxxxx> I understand your concern; many people do use ASCII and Latin-1 case mapping and are happy with what they get from the good old char-upcase and char-downcase.
 And I am not against char-upcase and char-downcase as long as their definition is limited to ASCII; otherwise you will have to ignore three problems mentioned in the Unicode book: uppercase I may map to either i or dotless i (in Turkish), two uppercase letters SS may map to a single lowercase sharp s in German, and this thing with French \'e.
 We are lucky that there are just three problems with case folding, but collation is *much* worse.
 My suggestion would be to restrict char-upcase, char-downcase, and their derivatives to ASCII and explicitly specify that string>? and other comparisons are based on mechanical code-point comparison that might not correspond to any 'natural' comparison in a real language.
 This approach makes the library reasonably useful, simple to implement, and really fast.
 I believe that attempting to define language-dependent interface to collation based on strings is wrong: collation works best when it deals with language-specific units larger than one character, and the 'text' abstraction suits this task much better.
 Wait wait wait -- I am *not* proposing CHAR-UPCASE and CHAR-DOWNCASE.
 These procedures are *not* part of SRFI-13.
 You are quite right -- they have real problems with non-ASCII char encodings.
 What is in SRFI-13 is STRING-UPCASE STRING-DOWNCASE STRING-TITLECASE These can handle the various issues involved in case-mapping text (e.g., upcasing German es-szet expanding to 2 chars, Greek sigma downcasing in a context-dependent way, titlecasing compound chars like "fi" or "dz").
 No problem.
 Unicode TR 21 explains clearly and carefully how to do it for Unicode.
 Note also that I punted the side-effecting STRING-UPCASE! et al. because of the one-char->two-char case mapping issues.
 Your general point about these operations no longer being simply char->char, but being string->string or text->text is right on the money.
 However, I have nothing intelligent to say about collation and string comparison in the wide Unicode world today.
 If I can't come up with something reasonable that works in ASCII, Latin-1 *and* a Unicode setting, I'll punt the string-comparison functions, which I think would be a huge blow to the library. -Olin